rundexter/documentation/source/includes/_modules.md

 ## Inputs

 As mentioned above, the meta.json file defines a collection of inputs expected by a module.
 To retrieve an input, you can use the `step.input(<input_id>)` from the run method.
 Calling step.input returns data wrapped up by a DexterCollection.
 For inputs that are expected to have a single value, we provide a convenience method `DexterCollection.first()` that will return the first item in the collection.
-Conversely, `Dexter.each(callback)` allows easy iteration over the collection.
+Conversely, `DexterCollection.each(callback)` allows easy iteration over the collection.
 DexterCollections can also be inspected via standard array accessors.

 ## Outputs